SAP-archive/cloud-paulpredicts/README.md

 You can run PaulPredicts either locally, or on the Cloud.

 1) Running locally
- - go to your computer’s properties, Advanced System Settings, Environment variables and create a new system variable named “NW_CLOUD_SDK_PATH” and enter the path to the directory where you have the downloaded the SAP HANA Cloud SDK to
  - you have to create a new local server
  - double-click on it, Connectivity tab, create a new Destination, named "opta" and paste the following URL to the URL field: https://octopuspaul.hana.ondemand.com/ptodata/